Viddal Riley: Professional career

+Early career

 Riley first entered the Mayweather Boxing Club in Las Vegas in 2018 in preparation for KSI's second amateur fight with Logan Paul.
 There, he sparred the American NABF cruiserweight champion at the time, Andrew Tabiti.
 In doing so, he impressed Jeff Mayweather and Amer Abdallah, with whom he subsequently signed a deal to turn professional.

 Riley made his professional debut on 30 November 2018 at the Big Punch Arena in Tijuana, Mexico against Julio Manuel Gonzalez, beating Gonzalez by knockout in the first round.
 He recorded another first-round knockout in his next fight, against Mitchell Spangler at the MGM Grand Garden Arena in Las Vegas on 19 January 2019, on the undercard of the WBA welterweight championship bout between Manny Pacquiao and Adrien Broner.
 Riley's third fight was a unanimous decision victory against Austine Nnamdi in Dubai on 3 May 2019, in which he headlined as the main event.

 In November 2019, fellow countryman Lawrence Okolie, who would later become WBO world cruiserweight champion, praised Riley, stating that Riley "is in the top 5 [people] I've sparred".

 Riley would next face Muhammad Abdullah in Las Vegas on 28 February 2020, achieving another unanimous decision victory to improve to 4–0.

-He had been scheduled to fight on the undercard of the WBA lightweight title fight between Gervonta Davis and Yuriorkis Gamboa in 2019, in addition to fighting Rashad Coulter on the undercard of Mike Tyson vs. Roy Jones Jr. in 2020, but he was forced to pull out of both fights due to a recurring back injury.
+He had been scheduled to fight on the undercard of the WBA lightweight title fight between Gervonta Davis and Yuriorkis Gamboa in 2019, in addition to fighting Rashad Coulter on the undercard of Mike Tyson vs. Roy Jones Jr. in 2020, yet he was forced to pull out of both fights due to a recurring back injury.

 In November 2021, Riley signed a multi-fight deal with the promotional company Boxxer.

-It was announced that Riley would make a debut in the United Kingdom as an undercard match of Amir Khan vs. Kell Brook on 19 February 2022.
+It was announced that Riley would make a debut in the United Kingdom as an undercard match of Amir Khan vs Kell Brook on 19 February 2022.
 On 11 February 2022 on Twitter, Riley had announced his opponent as Namibian boxer Willbeforce Shihepo.
 Riley won the fight by unanimous decision to put his record at 5–0.

-During his sixth professional bout on the undercard of Richard Riakporhe vs. Fabio Turchi on 11 June 2022, Riley produced a huge knockout victory over Jone Volau, fifty-one seconds into the first round.
+During his sixth professional bout on the undercard of Richard Riakporhe vs Fabio Turchi on 11 June, Riley produced a huge knockout victory over Jone Volau, fifty-one seconds into the first round.